 Every employee is responsible for protecting institutional data and understanding the laws governing the release of data.
 We recommend that employees receive personal training on privacy laws and best practices for protecting data at IU before receiving access to restricted data.

-January 28 is Data Privacy Day and it kicks off a month long celebration to bring awareness to the importance of online safety, security and privacy in your daily work.
+Tuesday, January 28 is Data Privacy Day and kicks off a month-long occasion focusing on the importance of online safety, security and privacy in our daily work.
 We encourage you to take a look at the resources provided by staysafeonline.org and take a moment to consider ways you can improve your privacy and security practices.

 The Committee of Data Stewards is developing a data storage and handling tool that will help to evaluate the best method to store or send student data.